fernandohu/Paginator/README.md

 ## Features
 * Go to first/last page
 * Go to next/previous page
-* Maximum number of pagination buttons
 * Automatic reading of parameters from querystring
 * Custom url
+* Maximum number of pagination buttons
 * Translation can be injected
+* Option to display the Number of pages and records

 ## Css
 You might customize the following CSS to your needs: